• Document Up to Date

 There are two different ways in which a target configuration file can be created:

 • By calling the API endpoint createTarget, which creates a new target based on a template.
 The Deployer comes out of the box with two templates: one for local repositories (useful for authoring environments) and one for remote repositories (useful for delivery environments).
-You can also specify your own templates under ./config/templates/targets, and use the same API endpoint to create targets based on those templates.
+You can also specify your templates under ./config/templates/targets, and use the same API endpoint to create targets based on those templates.

 • By placing the YAML target configuration file under ./config/targets (or CRAFTER_HOME/data/deployer/targets, like indicated above).
 The Deployer will automatically load the file on a schedule, and whenever there’s a change it will re-load it.